hazelcast/hazelcast-code-samples/network-configuration/jclouds/README.md

 <h1>ABOUT</h1>
-A simple example of Hazelcast clouds module.
+A simple example of hazelcast-jclouds module.

 <h2>Requirements</h2>
 You should include dependencies for providers served under jclouds lab.
 This example only works for google-compute engine and providers,